The Best Summer Olympic Games Country (per capita)

 The legacy of western world is grandiose but our generation is ignoring it because, well mostly because of the 24/7 spa of modern entertainment, but also because we have been taught to be ashamed of our past.
 But the mistakes were (and are) analyzed.
 We shouldn't be overly critical either because it can paralyze and depress which is exactly what is happening now.
 Collectively we are mostly only ashamed of our culture although it has produced so much good to this world.
 Many other nations and people have made mistakes as well but not everybody is analyzing them openly.

-While reading the list of Finnish achievements as a country, one of them made me smile big time: Finland has the most summer olympic medals per capita (source).
+While reading the list of Finnish achievements as a nation, one of them made me smile big time: Finland has the most summer olympic medals per capita (source).
 The achievement is a great example of what a small but strong nation can reach.
 Therefore I wanted to research it a bit more and find answers to questions like: has Finland always been number one and who are the rivals?
 And what's the current situation and can Finland keep the lead?

-All the articles that are telling Finland being the best in summer olympic medals per capita always seems to be based on today's populations.
+All the articles that are telling Finland being the best in the summer olympic medals per capita always seems to be based on today's populations.
 But shouldn't we make the calculations based on the population of the time when the medals were actually won?
 Yes, we should.
 Let's do a more accurate analysis because it's not just more fair but also because it's interesting to look at the progress during the period which is roughly the same as Finland's existence as a nation.

 First we need input data.
 The medals and population data is obvious but there are also some political issues because the borders of countries have been moved.
-For example, does modern day Finland own the medals won by Finnish people before 1917 when the country declared independence or does modern day Russia own the medals won by Estonians during the existence of Soviet Union?
+For example, does modern day Finland own the medals won by Finnish people before 1917 when the country declared independence?
+Or does modern day Russia own the medals won by Estonians during the existence of Soviet Union?

 The sources used in this study: